pitsolutionstypo3/pits_site_statistics/Documentation/ChangeLog/Index.rst

 - 1.0.0 Initial Alpha version.

-- 1.0.1 Stable version with Updated Documenation.
+- 1.0.1 Stable version with Updated documenation.

+- 1.0.2 Stable version with Updated documenation and removed dependency that   caused error.